 One downside of living in Monee is that it can take a long time to commute to work.
 In Monee, the average commute to work is 36.21 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.

 Despite being a small village, Monee has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 The percentage of people in Monee who are college-educated is somewhat higher than the average US community of 21.84%: 26.31% of adults in Monee have at least a bachelor's degree.

 The per capita income in Monee in 2010 was $34,065, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $136,260 for a family of four.
 However, Monee contains both very wealthy and poor people as well.

 Monee is a very ethnically-diverse village.
 The people who call Monee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monee residents report their race to be White, followed by Black or African-American.
 Monee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.50% of the village’s residents.
-Important ancestries of people in Monee include German, Irish, Polish, Italian, English and Swedish.
+Important ancestries of people in Monee include Irish, Polish, Italian, and English.